CMS Info Systems IPO subscribed 1.95 times on last day of offer

 CMS Info Systems IPO subscribed 42% on first day of the issue

-Ahead of IPO, CMS Info Systems raises Rs 330 cr from anchor investors
+Policybazaar raises Rs 2,569 cr from anchor investors at Rs 980 per share

+Decoded: Who are anchor investors and what role do they play in IPOs?

 -

-CMS provides cash management services, which include ATM services, and cash delivery and pick-up.

-The company's integrated business platform is supported by customised technology and process controls, which enables it to offer customers a wide range of tailored cash management and managed services solutions.
+CMS Info Systems had priced its IPO between Rs 205 and Rs 216 per equity share.
+The Rs 1,100-crore IPO was entirely an offer for sale.

+CMS Info Systems is one of India’s largest cash management companies based on the number of automated teller machine (ATM) points and retail pick-up points as of March 31.
+It is also one of the largest ATM cash management companies worldwide, based on the number of ATM points as of March 31.

-It caters to broad set of outsourcing requirements for banks, financial institutions, organized retail and e-commerce companies in India.
+The company caters to a broad set of outsourcing requirements for banks, financial institutions, organised retail, and e-commerce companies in India.
+The company operates its business in three segments.

+Cash management services include end-to-end ATM replenishment services, cash pick-up, and delivery.

+Managed services include banking automation product sales, deployment, and associated annual maintenance.
+A bunch of other services include end-to-end financial cards issuance and management for banks, and card personalisation services.

-Axis Capital, DAM Capital Advisors, Jefferies India, and JM Financial were the book running lead managers to the issue.
+Axis Capital, DAM Capital Advisors, Jefferies, and JM Financial are the bankers to the issue.

-The equity shares of the company will be listed on BSE and NSE.

 Dear Reader,